|Home||Energy||Nuclear Fusion||Electricity||Climate Change||Lighting Control||Contacts||Links|

 An issue with the IESO having direct cotrol of customer loads is that such control can potentially lead to higher demand peaks in a local distribution systems than would otherwise occur.
 Hence, when the IESO exercises such control it must also bypass the peak kVA meter(s) feeding the Local Distribution Company.

 The required smarter electricity meter has standard smart meter interval kWh features plus interval kVA features plus an additional input channel which is used to flag metering intervals during which the customer's IES load is enabled by the IESO.
 There must be either a wireless or a hard wired communication link between the electricity meter and the Internet connected IES load controller.
 Any fault in this communication link must disables the IES load and the corresponding electricity price discount.

 An important element of the IES rate is that the IES metering system inherently prevents IES electricity being used to displace existing UES load.
 If a load runs when commanded off by the IESO the electricity associated with that load is billed at the UES rate.

 INTERRUPTIBLE ELECTRICITY RATE:

-The cost of IES electrical energy should be in the range $.01 / kWh to $.04 / kWh to compete with fossil fuels.
-This price range gives the purchaser of the interruptible electricity various viable application options.
+The cost of IES electrical energy should be about $0.02 / kWh to compete with fossil fuels.
+This price gives the purchaser of the interruptible electricity various viable application options.
 This price is usually more than the IESO is able to realize via the spot export market.
 At the time of writing the Hydro One rural residential UES blended end user rate is about $.25 / metered kWh.
 Most of the revenue from the IES rate could be returned to UES electricity rate payers via a reduction in the Global Adjustment.